sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-velocity-updates.rst

    -gad_on[stream_id]
    -gad_att_id[stream_id]_[att_id]

+See :ref:`advancedcommands` for more information.

 The `-attitude` option sets the orientation of the sensor frame with respect to the IMU frame.
-The angles are defined intrinsically, following the Tait-Bryan :math:`Z_1 Y_2 X_3` convention in degrees.
+The angles are defined intrinsically, following the :math:`Z_1 Y_2 X_3` convention in degrees.
-The `var_pit` and `var_roll` inputs are optional, with the `var_hea` option being used for all 3 variances if the others are not specified.
+The `var_pit` and `var_roll` inputs are optional, with the `var_hea` option being used for all three variances if the others are not specified.
 Note you must specify either one or three variances.

 The `-location` option specifies the lever arm :math:`(x,y,z)`.
 This defines the translation from the IMU to the aiding sensor, in the IMU frame.
 See the lever arm documentation for further information.